simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Feb_10.md

 * `fall`  =>  should be `falled`, is `fell` instead

 I often have an issue while typing / writing where I ask myself if a word is spelled wrong.
 Now I am quite sure that each of those occurences is just an occasion where my brain can't accuess the visual pattern data at the moment and I can't verify the spelling visually.
 I now know to not worry if {a word {*looks* like {it's spelled wrong} to me} and I can't figure out how it should look} in the futurre.

+# Writing Style
+The more I write in this document, the more immature my writing style becomes.
+* Wait, no. That's *not quite* true (keep reading)!

+My writing style has actually gotten more immature recently (*"recently"*, not *"lately"*).
+I have mostly reverted back to the style of my 14-year old self.
+Actually, I should be honest: my writing style has **always** been immature, at least in my eyes.

+## Maybe I'm just being too hard on myself?!
+I don't know!~